justachoob/tokimon/README.md

   * **Id:**  Corresponding ID for creation in the table

 Individual Trainer Pages:
+####Extra Feature:
 All above information is displayed, plus related Tokimons are listed and a link to the details of each tokimon exists.
+Relative Size of each tokimon owned by the trainer is also displayed as boxes!

 Tokimons:
   * **Name**